 Department of Psychology at Illinois State University

-The Graduate Programs in School Psychology include a doctoral degree and specialist degree.
+The Graduate Programs in School Psychology offer a doctorate degree or a specialist degree.
 Prospective students can read first-hand accounts from our current students and our school psychology alumni.
-For more information about visiting campus, including dates and times, contact Dr. Mark Swerdlik by e-mail or call (309) 438-5720.
+See also Frequently Asked Questions About School Psychology.

 School psychology is the application of psychology to children's academic and social-emotional development.
 School psychologists draw from the knowledge bases of psychology, education, law, and professional school psychology.

 School psychology is a general practice and health service provider specialty of professional psychology concerned with the science and practice of psychology with children, youth, families, and the educational process.
-The basic education and training prepares school psychologists to provide psychological assessment, intervention, prevention, health promotion, and program development and evaluation services with a special focus on the developmental processes of children and youth within the context of schools, families, and other systems.
+The basic education and training prepares school psychologists to provide psychological assessment, intervention, prevention, health promotion, program development, and evaluation services with a special focus on the developmental processes of children and youth within the context of schools, families, and other systems.

-School psychologists are prepared to intervene at the individual and system-level, and develop, implement, and evaluate preventive programs.
+School psychologists are prepared to intervene at the individual and system level, and can develop, implement, and evaluate preventive programs.
 School psychologists conduct assessments and intervene to promote positive learning environments where children and youth from diverse backgrounds have an equal access to effective educational and psychological services to promote development.
-School psychologists may counsel a child whose parents recently divorced, collaborate with a teacher to help a deaf child read, assess a child for learning disabilities, develop a drop-out prevention program, teach parents skills to work with their child more effectively, show a class of third graders how to solve problems without violence, or collaborate with other school personnel to design a special educational program for a child with autism.
+School psychologists may counsel a child whose parents recently divorced, collaborate with a teacher to help a deaf child read, assess a child for learning disabilities, develop a drop-out prevention program, teach parents skills to work with their child more effectively, show a class of third grade students how to solve problems without violence, or collaborate with other school personnel to design a special educational program for a child with autism.